-The Shipley community has a wide range of ways for you to share your skills and ideas.
+The Shipley community has a wide range of ways for parents, local alumni, and non-local alumni to share their skills and ideas.

 Encourage Parent Giving